omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### A message is misunderstood and TRAGEDY ensues.

 > We're back at VIM's place.
 HIKO's message is completely misunderstood.
 Thinking their offer of self-sacrifice has been accepted, VIM decides on poison.
-It mean death to DIAPHANOUS as well, who has but until midnight to be wed.
+It means death to DIAPHANOUS as well, who has but until midnight to be wed.
 When TRUE LOVE and TRUE IDENTITY collide the FATES demand an IMPOSSIBLE CHOICE!

 HIKO flew home, and thus informed VIM:
 CHERMIONE will live!